Physical Geography BSc (Hons) pathway

 What You'll Study

-Humanities and Social Science subjects, you will explore people and societies and their beliefs, cultures, power structures, stories and narratives, as well as critical inquiry into societal issues and global affairs with contemporary and historical perspectives.
+In your Foundation Year, the Law, Humanities and Social Sciences course offers you an important preparation year as part of your four-year degree.
+You will explore people and societies and their beliefs, cultures, power structures, stories and narratives, as well as develop skills in critical inquiry around societal issues and global affairs with contemporary and historical perspectives.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.